11101111001/qatesting/README.md

 ### `auth.spec.js`

+- skipped by default, HN throws reCAPTCHA.
+Against TOS to attempt to bypass...
 - **Invalid login**: stays unauthenticated; shows the **login** link.
 - **Valid login**: logs in, then logs out (best-effort).
 - If a CAPTCHA/human-check is detected **or** credentials are missing, tests **skip** (environmental).